keryell/smecc/README.txt

 Linux reference implementation of the MCA API:
 ----------------------------------------------

-* Compiling the Linux implementation of the MCA API:
+* Compiling and installing the Linux implementation of the MCA API:

-MCAPI_MRAPI_2.0.1_example/mca-2.0.1
+Get the MCAPI_MRAPI_2.0.1_example/mca-2.0.1 from http://www.multicore-association.org/request_mcapi.php?what=MCAPI

-To compile on Debian/unstable 64 bit x86, gcc version 4.7.1 (Debian 4.7.1-5):
+To compile on Debian/unstable 64 bit x86, gcc version 4.7.2 (Debian 4.7.2-5):

+Compared to the original source distribution, increase some hard-coded limitations in mca-2.0.1/mrapi/src/mrapi_impl/mrapi_impl_spec.h:
+#define MRAPI_MAX_SEMS 200
+#define MRAPI_MAX_SHMEMS 200
+#define MRAPI_MAX_RMEMS 200
+#define MRAPI_MAX_LOCKS 200
+#define MRAPI_MAX_SHARED_LOCKS 320

-./configure --prefix=/usr/local/mca-api --enable-debug
+./configure --prefix=/usr/local/mca-api --enable-debug --with-max_domains=6 --with-max_nodes=32

+(There are many other default parameters to tweak according to the application to run.
+Look by running ./configure --help)

 make CFLAGS="-ggdb -Wall"

 This CFLAGS is used to remove -Werror to avoid this compilation error: